 In the first instance, staff who consider that a pupil may benefit from early help should discuss this with the School's DSL.
 The DSL will consider the appropriate action to take in accordance with the Trafford Strategic Safeguarding Partnership referral threshold document (see appendix 2 for description of Trafford Children's First Response).
 The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
-If early help is appropriate, the matter will be kept under review and consideration given to a referral to children's social care if the pupil's situation does not appear to be improving.
+If early help is appropriate, the matter will be kept under review and consideration given to a referral to children's social care if the pupil's situation does not appear to be improving (see appendix 3 for the role of the DSL).

-What staff should do if they have concerns about a child - Summary Flow Chart

-FLOW CHART FOR RAISING SAFEGUARDING CONCERNS ABOUT A CHILD
+What staff should do if they have concerns about a child - Summary Flow Chart FLOW CHART FOR RAISING SAFEGUARDING CONCERNS ABOUT A CHILD